pytchlang/pytch-tutorials/script-by-script-shoot-the-fruit/tutorial.md

 game should keep a *score*, and give the player a point every time they shoot a Fruit.

-### Create a variable to hold the score
+### Create a **variable** to hold the score

-The game should set the score to zero at the start of the game, so your program needs a script which runs when the game starts.
+Your code will remember the score in a *variable*.
+These work very much like Scratch variables.
+In Python, you don't need to explicitly 'make a variable' — you just set a variable to a value, and the variable is created for you.

+In Python, it's more common to use variables which 'belong to' the Stage or to a particular sprite.

 The score is something which the Fruit and the Stage both need to work with.
 There's not a very strong reason to set up the score in one or the other.
-This tutorial gives the job to the Stage.
+We'll give the job to the Stage.

+The game should set the score to zero at the start of the game, so your program needs a script which runs when the game starts.

 {{< learner-task >}}